 What is keratoconus?

-Keratoconus is a progressive disease of the cornea, generally affecting both eyes, which results in the thinning and deformation of the cornea (the outermost layer of the eye) and ends up causing scarring and refractive instability due to the appearance of an irregular high astigmatism cornea–the cornea reshapes as if it were a cone–and seriously affects the eyesight.
+Keratoconus is a progressive disease of the cornea, generally affecting both eyes.
+It results in the thinning and deformation of the cornea (the outermost layer of the eye) and ends up causing scarring and refractive instability due to the appearance of an irregular high astigmatism cornea–the cornea reshapes as if it were a cone–seriously affecting the eyesight.

-Keratoconus generally appears during adolescence, with a quick increase in myopia and astigmatism and a gradually reduced vision without glasses.
+Keratoconus generally appears during adolescence with a quick increase in myopia and astigmatism and gradually reduced vision without glasses.
 In the initial stages, the only symptoms of keratoconus are increased blurred vision or reduced visual acuity, but no other associated symptoms.

-Sometimes, it's the patient's own local optician who detects a significant difference in their prescription and refers them to a specialist for an exhaustive study.
-Other times, keratoconus is diagnosed when a patient who has it goes to see them about refractive surgery so they can stop wearing glasses and the issue is detected by the topography.
+Sometimes, the patient's own local optician detects a significant difference in their prescription and refers them to a specialist for an exhaustive study.
+Other times, keratoconus is diagnosed when a patient who has it goes to see the optician about refractive surgery so they can stop wearing glasses and the issue is detected by the topography.
 In these cases, laser corneal refractive surgery is completely contraindicated.

 Causes and risk factors

 A genetic component and a certain hereditary predisposition play a part in keratoconus.
 That is why it's important for close relatives to have an eye check-up before an initial diagnosis of keratoconus.

 This condition is strongly linked to rubbing the eyes either in a conscious or unconscious manner (for example, sleeping face down with your eye closed on your knuckles).

 It is also related to allergies, mainly eye allergies, as the stinging usually leads to the individual rubbing their eyes.
 That's why it's important to ask patients or their relatives if they rub their eyes and why they do it, start treatment for an eye allergy if there is one, and stop any type of eye rubbing as this will make the disease worse.